Are Free Government Dental Implant Grants Real?

 Recovering Addicts

-Government grants for dental implants for low-income recovering addicts are harder to pinpoint.
+Government grants for dental implants for low-income recovering addicts are more challenging to pinpoint.
 None of the programs noted in the first section have special qualifications or benefits for former drug users who ruined their teeth.

 The Substance Abuse and Mental Health Services Administration offers noncompetitive block grants that provide funding for treatment centers.
 Many people struggle with addiction over their lifetime.
 Start with this resource if you regressed during recovery.